Includes special features of this country’s banking system and rules/laws that might impact U.S. business.

 Methods of Payment

-Exports to Malaysia may be financed through cash in advance, open account, or letters of credit issued to importers by banks in Malaysia.
+Exports to Malaysia may be financed through cash in advance, open accounts, or letters of credit issued to importers by banks in Malaysia.
 Financing is readily available in the domestic market to Malaysian importers.
-Exporters requiring credit ratings can obtain them from two local credit rating institutions, the Rating Agency Malaysia Berhad (RAM),) and the Malaysian Rating Corp.
+Exporters requiring credit ratings can obtain them from two local credit rating institutions, the RAM, and the Malaysian Rating Corp.
 Berhad (MARC).

 Foreign Exchange Controls